Zoomdata/SDK-Chart-20-samples/importingChart/README.md

 2. Import the ZIP file for the chart that you want to examine.
 3. Go to source configuration, select a source, and configure default source settings for the imported chart.
 4. Return to Chart Studio and open the chart that you imported.

-## Credits and Resources

-Contributed by Zoomdata employee Ryan H.